 The Robot Restaurant is a 1-hour dinner show featuring an array of dancers, special effects, and as the name suggests – robots.
 If you want an ‘only in Japan” experience, then a night at the Robot show is a must.

 The Robot show is extremely popular so booking in advance is a must.
-Tickets are pricey but for the craziest experience of your life – well worth it.
+Tickets are pricey but for the craziest experience of your life – well worth it – however there are specials on websites such as Viator, where you can get cheaper tickets.

 The Robot Restaurant is about a 15-minute walk from the Shinjuku Station.